Phone: (630) 892.7021 | Fax:(630) 892.7158

 Gretta received her undergraduate degree from Western Illinois University in 1974 and her law degree from Loyola University School of Law in New Orleans, Louisiana in 1987.
 She is a member of the Illinois State Bar Association and the Kane County Bar Association.

-Gretta currently serves as a member of the Board of Directors of Princeton National Bancorp, Inc., of Princeton, Illinois, and the Board of Directors of its wholly-owned subsidiary, Citizens First National Bank.
-She is also a member of the Board of Directors of the YWCA of Aurora.
-She has formerly served as a director of Farmers State Bank of Somonauk, FSB Bancorp., Inc., Community Foundation of the Fox River Valley, The Association for Individual Development, and as a trustee for Fox Township and the Newark Fire Protection District.
+Gretta currently serves as a member of the Board of Directors of the YWCA of Aurora and is a member of the Kendall County Advisory Council for The Conservation Foundation.
+She formerly served as a director of the Community Foundation of the Fox River Valley and The Association for Individual Development, and as a trustee of Fox Township and the Newark Fire Protection District.

 Abigail concentrates her practice in the areas of estate planning, trust and estate administration, elder law, residential and commercial real estate, and business transactions and planning.
 In 1993, Abigail received her law degree from George Washington University Law School in Washington, D.C. and was admitted to the Maryland Bar.
 She is also admitted to practice law in the State of Illinois and in the District of Columbia.
 For her undergraduate degree, Abigail attended southwestern University in Georgetown, Texas where she graduated magna cum laude in 1990 with a Bachelor of Arts degree in Political Science and a minor in Economics.